IanCampbellCode/TBMG/README.md

 ## Running the program

-First, the C code must be compiled, this is meant to be done with: gcc -std=c99 -o tbgmsnd.exe
+First, the C code must be compiled, this is meant to be done with `gcc -std=c99 tbgmsnd.c -o tbgmsnd.exe`

 then all that needs to be done is load up the tbmg.l file in clisp.
-This can be done with:
+This can be done by launching clisp and entering `(load "tbmg.l")`
-   (load "tbmg.l")

 The program will provide prompts after that :)